hannahkidwell/NLP-Spotify-Genres/README.md

 - We trained the model using the scaled X training set and the y training set with 500 estimators and a random state of 78
   - The scaled X training set contained the audio features and word stems
   - The y training set contained the category id
-- To further train the model, I can pull down more songs from the Spotify and Genius APIs
+- To further train the model, we can pull down more songs from the Spotify and Genius APIs

 ### How accurate, precise, and sensitive is the model?
 - The model's accuracy using the entire dataset is 51.6%